Jatin020403/basicBlockchain/README.md

 # A Basic Implimentation of Blockchain Logic

-- to run, clone to local the project
+- to run, clone to local the project and run commands

 ```
 go mod tidy